Space Management Policy

 204.00 Conference Room Space

-- Conference spaces shall be scheduled through the University scheduling software and can be used by multiple departments to optimize utilization across campus.
+- Conference rooms shall be scheduled through the University scheduling software and shall be used in a way to optimize utilization across campus including use by multiple departments.

 - Priority and distributive scheduling practices may be utilized to facilitate efficiencies and minimize disruptions.
 Departments within buildings that contain conference rooms will be given priority scheduling at the beginning of each semester.

 - SMC may delegate certain conference rooms as receiving priority scheduling for the President or other pertinent offices as identified by SMC.
-In such instances, existing reservations may be cancelled prior to or during a meeting.
+In such instances, existing reservations may be cancelled prior to a meeting as defined in the Principles and Procedures.

-- Conference spaces are subject to periodic audits to ensure they are being used as scheduled and maintained appropriately.
+- Conference rooms are subject to periodic audits to ensure they are being used as scheduled and maintained appropriately.

-- Conference rooms will continue to be scheduled to accommodate emergencies, ADA requests or similar instances when other instructional spaces such as classrooms are not available.
+- Conference rooms shall be scheduled to accommodate emergencies, ADA requests, or similar instances when other instructional spaces such as classrooms are not available.

 - Auditorium spaces shall be scheduled through the University scheduling software and can be used for instructional purposes when not in use.
 However, departments will have priority scheduling for these spaces to ensure adequate meeting space is available.

-- Non-MSU persons or groups may only reserve conference spaces that are managed by Conference and Event Services14.
+- Non-MSU persons or groups may only reserve conference rooms that are managed by Conference and Event Services14.

 205.00 Research Space